yarohtar/cam-maths-notes-obsidian/Notes/Spectral Numerical Methods.md

 $$
 Now we just need to pick our $\psi_{m}$ and ideally an inner product where they are orthogonal.
 We can use [[Fourier Series]] or [[Chebyshev Polynomials]]

+LECTURE 15 GIVES PDE EXAMPLES

+For Chebyshev expansion, in general, boundary conditions may be a problem.